evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ## Availability & Pricing

-This model had a world premiere on 20.10.2020, and deliveries started in December 2021.
+The Volkswagen GMC Hummer EV Edition 1 Pickup had its world premiere on 20.10.2020, with deliveries starting in December 2021.
 Please note that this model is available exclusively in North America.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> GMC Hummer EV </strong>
 </a>